Lost & Found Pets

 The images displayed below identify animals that are currently held in the City's pound.
-If your animal appears in this gallery, or you are able to give a new home to any of the animals that are available for re-homing please contact the Rangers on on 9841 9349 or email firstname.lastname@example.org.
+If your animal appears in this gallery, or you are able to give a new home to any of the animals that are available for re-homing please contact the Rangers on on 6820 3999 or by email firstname.lastname@example.org.

 To collect your dog or cat from the City of Albany Pound, it is you need to make an appointment with a Ranger as the Pound does not have a permanent officer on site.

 All cats and dogs must be microchipped and registered before they can be released from the Pound.
 If an un-microchipped animal is impounded, a qualified Ranger may microchip the animal and a fee of $60 will apply.

 A $76.50 release fee is payable per dog or cat, and a sustenance fee of $10.20 per day may also apply.
 All fees must be paid prior to collecting your pet.
 Fees can be paid at the City of Albany office at 102 North Road, Yakamia (Monday to Friday).

 For animals going to a new owner, a re-homing fee of $61.20 applies.